rpdelaney/cfg-l4d2/README.md

 `-lv -w 1920 -h 1080 -console -refresh 120 -heapsize 1572864 -high -noforcemaccel -noforcemparms -noipx -nojoy -novid +_sethdmodels 0 +log on`

 #Legalese
 Copyright (C) 2014 by Ryan Delaney.
-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the file titled "LICENSE".
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 Valve, the Valve logo, Left 4 Dead, Left 4 Dead 2, Steam, and the Steam logo are trademarks and/or registered trademarks of Valve Corporation.